 - Slowly add the egg and orange mixture to the dough.
 Mix with a dough hook until the dough is sticky and uniform; mix with a dough hook (or by hand) for about 5 minutes.
-The dough will be sticky, and it will take a couple of minutes for it to come together!
-If the dough is too wet and not coming together, add a bit of flour.
+The dough will be sticky, and it will take several minutes to come together, about 10 minutes of kneading!

 - Add the butter to the dough, small bits at a time, mixing after each addition.
 Mix dough with a dough hook (or by hand) until a smooth dough forms (still sticky).
 After the butter is incorporated, add the raisins (remove excess water, if any).
 Gently mix until the raisins are incorporated into the dough.
 Make the dough into a ball.
 Move the dough to a clean and greased bowl.

 - Dough Rise 2.
 Cover the dough, and let it rise for 1 to 2 hours or until it's puffy or proofed and doubled in size.
 Gently deflate the dough.

 - Fold Dough (see the video in this post for a visual view).
 Move to a greased baking sheet or countertop (do not add extra flour use greased hands to work with dough).
 Start clockwise- by taking the top corner of the dough (12 o'clock position), pinch a corner of the dough and lift it up and let the dough stretch by lifting your hands up.
 Fold the stretched dough back on itself (6 pm location).
 Turn the dough clockwise so (your 12 o'clock position is now the 3 pm location).
 Repeat the same process of stretching and folding the dough onto itself 3 times total.
 This fast process takes about 1 minute from start to finish.